A WishYoo Alternative That Starts the Cards Itself

-The split is who starts each card.
+Where the two part ways is a question nobody thinks to ask until month three: who starts each card?
 WishYoo waits for a person to notice the occasion and run the setup.
-HuddleCard watches your team calendar and runs birthday and work anniversary cards on a schedule.
+HuddleCard watches your team calendar and starts the card itself.

 Not sure you need a signed card at all?
 Start with birthday bots vs signed group cards.
 Want six apps in one list?
 See our Slack birthday app roundup.